 Application containerization is a rapidly developing technology that is changing the way developers test and run application instances in the cloud.

-Application infrastructure includes all of the components that are necessary to manage the development, deployment and management of enterprise applications.
+Application infrastructure includes all of the computational and operational infrastructure and components that are necessary to manage the development, deployment, and management of enterprise applications.

 Application lifecycle management (ALM) encompasses all aspects of the application lifecycle from gathering initial requirements through to service and maintenance.